chronograph-pe/dependency-track-gh-action/README.md

 apps:
   - {app_name_01}:
       license_file: sample-python-app/licenses.json
-      dependency_exceptions_file: sample-python-app/dependency_exceptions.json
       language: python
       dependency_file: sample-python-app/requirements.txt
   - {app_name_02}:
       license_file: sample-ruby-app/licenses.json
-      dependency_exceptions_file: sample-ruby-app/dependency_exceptions.json
       language: ruby
       dependency_file: sample-ruby-app/Gemfile.lock
   - {app_name_03}:
       license_file: sample-node-app/licenses.json
-      dependency_exceptions_file: sample-node-app/dependency_exceptions.json
       language: node
       dependency_file: sample-node-app/package-lock-v2.json
 block_build: False
 allowed_licenses_file: ./allowed_licenses.json
+dependency_exceptions_file: ./dependency-exceptions.json
 ```
 2. Create the following files:
--- `license_file_.json` in each app directory.
+-- `license-file_.json` in each app directory.
 The content of this file should be `{}` for initial setup.
--- `dependency_exceptions.json` in each app directory.
+-- `dependency-exceptions.json` in the repo root directory.
 The contents are a list of dependencies you do not want to be scanned for license violations.
 If there are no exceptions, the file must contain an empty list -> `[]`.
 -- `allowed_licenses.json` in the repo root directory.
 The contents are a list of licenses you allow to be used in your apps. by default all other licenses will be restricted.

 3. Create the following github action workflow file in `.github/workflows/dependency-check.yml`: